Slant sums of quiver gauge theories: Abstract

 \section{Abstract}

-We define a notion of slant sum of quiver gauge theories, a type of surgery on the underlying quiver.
+We define the slant sum of quiver gauge theories, a gluing on the underlying quivers that identifies a gauge vertex with a framing vertex.
 Under some mild assumptions, we relate torus fixed points on the corresponding Higgs branches, which are Nakajima quiver varieties.
-Then we prove a formula relating the quasimap vertex functions before and after a slant sum, which is a type of ``branching rule" for vertex functions.
+Then we prove a ``branching rule" relating the quasimap vertex functions before and after a slant sum and deduce a number of ``factorization" corollaries.

-Our construction is motivated by a conjecture, which we make here, for the factorization of the vertex functions of zero-dimensional quiver varieties.
-The branching rule allows this conjecture to be approached inductively.
-In special cases, it also provides a formula for the $\hbar=q$ specialization of vertex functions for quiver varieties not necessarily of Dynkin type as a sum over reverse plane partitions.
-When passed through the quantum Hikita conjecture, such expressions provide conjectural formulas for graded traces of Verma modules on the 3d mirror dual side.
+Our construction is motivated by a factorization conjecture for the vertex functions of zero-dimensional quiver varieties, which can be approached inductively using the branching rule.
+In special cases, it also shows that vertex functions can be written as sums over reverse plane partitions, even outside ADE type.

-We also consider the Coulomb side.
-We make some conjectures reflecting what can be seen on the Higgs side and prove them in ADE type.
-We study slant sums of Coulomb branches and their quantizations.
-We prove that for one-dimensional framing, slant sum operation on the Coulomb branch side corresponds to taking products.
+We make some conjectures for Coulomb branches reflecting what can be seen on the Higgs side and prove them in ADE type.
+In particular, we obtain refined character formulas for the so-called ``extremal'' irreducible modules over shifted Yangians.
+We also study slant sums of Coulomb branches and their quantizations.
+We observe that for one-dimensional framing, the slant sum of Coulomb branches is the same as the product.